neuroidss/lab-governance/People and Partners.md

 - Greeting new people into the community
 - Conducting rituals on significant events of the person in the community
 - Conducting appreciation spaces

-### Tribal RepLink - Erik
-Purpose: Tensions in the Tribal/Community/Personal space relevant to process in the circle are channeled out and resolved.

-Accountabilities:
-- Removing constraints within the broader Organization that limit the Tribe/Community/People
-- Seeking to understand Tensions conveyed by Tribe Members, and discerning those appropriate to process in the circle

 ### English lesson organizer - David
 Purpose: Unspecified.